Tool Kit for Rhetorical Analysis

 Repetition of a point several times in different words.

-The main part of a speech or text in which logical arguments in support of a position are elaborated.
+In rhetoric, confirmation is the main part of a speech or text in which logical arguments in support of a position are elaborated.

 Concession is an argumentative strategy by which a speaker or writer concedes a disputed point or leaves a disputed point to the audience or reader to decide.